rafalwrzeszcz/dnd-toolkit/README.md

 Currently only implemented handler for audio subsystem is `Spotify`.
 It uses D-Bus to send playback requests to local **Spotify** client.
 You need to have it installed and running for the driver to make any effect - otherwise it will not fail, but just send messages that will not be handled by any consumer, thus make no effect.

+## Lights

+Currently only implemented handler for lights subsystem is `BleBox`.
+Lights controls are limited to brightness level.

 ## gRPC setup